 Q. You’ve talked about the “End of Art”, taking on from Hegel, Danto and others.
 Do you really think Art is finished?

 Art reminded us where we should be headed, what our ideals are, and I think Art has done most of what it can.
 Art doesn’t make us change the way we see the world, it is the world.
-Art, and culture generally, encompass the values we should use as foundations to build societies.
+Art, and culture generally, encompass many of the the values we live by, most like and appreciate.
 Art doesn’t materially change things; to do that you need practical and pragmatic solutions and that’s not the realm of Art.

 Q. You’ve stayed outside the gallery system.
 Do you think you might stay unknown?

 I didn’t believe in the private gallery system as the primary system for supporting artists.
 I came out of college in the Eighties when the art market was exploding and saw much of the world’s great historical Art disappear into private collections.
 Art isn’t primarily a commodity.
 Art should be seen, should be seen as work, and artists entitled to a living wage, which comes back to the question of what Art is, who is an artist and how to support them.
 When it is obvious that an artist is significant their work should be bought by museums.
 Just a few decades ago this didn’t seem possible but it is becoming more common.
 Art is a part of humanity’s collective history and should be available to everyone.
 Art and culture bring enormous sums to an economy and museums and major galleries should be free.